 I get asked a lot what the best energy supplements for running are, also which are the best energy supplements before running and the best energy supplements while running.

-The answer isn’t easy, since just because I’m experiencing great results with certain energy supplements for running, it doesn’t mean they will work the same for someone else.
+The answer isn’t easy since just because I’m experiencing great results with certain energy supplements for running, it doesn’t mean they will work the same for someone else.

 Top energy supplements for running

-To me, it is required to prep and eat nutrient-dense foods to keep up with the energy you’ll need for your training especially in preparation for a marathon or long distance running in general.
+To me, it is required to prep and eat nutrient-dense foods to keep up with the energy you’ll need for your training especially in preparation for a marathon or long-distance running in general.